-Dr Omar Gailani is a Gynaecological surgeon at Capital Women's Health and The Canberra Hospital.
+Dr Omar Gailani is a Gynaecological surgeon at The Canberra Hospital.

 Experience has taught us that almost always Chronic Pelvic Pain has more than one cause, further Chronic Pelvic Pain can involve several body systems, including the: